ddobric/neocortexapi/Project12_HTMCLAVideoLearning/HTMVideoLearning/README.md

 Afterwards the result of the learning is tested by giving the trained model an abitrary image, the model then tries to recreate a video with proceeding frame after the input frame.

 ## 2. Overview:
 In this experiment, Videos are learned as sequences of Frames.
+The link to the project code can be found in [VideoLearning.cs](https://github.com/ddobric/neocortexapi/blob/SequenceLearning_ToanTruong/Project12_HTMCLAVideoLearning/HTMVideoLearning/HTMVideoLearning/VideoLearning.cs).
+An overall view of the experiment can be found in the [Projet Folder](https://github.com/ddobric/neocortexapi/tree/SequenceLearning_ToanTruong/Project12_HTMCLAVideoLearning/HTMVideoLearning).

-For example of Sequence Learning, see [SequenceLearning.cs](https://github.com/ddobric/neocortexapi/tree/master/source/Samples/NeoCortexApiSample).
+This project references Sequence Learning sample, see [SequenceLearning.cs](https://github.com/ddobric/neocortexapi/tree/master/source/Samples/NeoCortexApiSample).

 Input Videos are currently generated from python scripts, using OpenCV2.
 See [DataGeneration](https://github.com/ddobric/neocortexapi/tree/SequenceLearning_ToanTruong/DataGeneration) for manual on usage and modification.